kanzick/Facebook-Comments-Scrapper/README.md

 Very simple: just run the .bat or .py file in vscode (automatically downloads the necessary libraries, don't worry) and follow the steps.
 Make sure you have Python installed (any version will ok).

 WORK BEST ON EDGE.
-Chrome still works but sometimes it's... stupid 🗿.
+Chrome still works but not stable.

 ⚠️English/Vietnamese only!